php-repos/datatype-documentations/collection-class.md

 ### Definition

-It returns an array contain returned value by running each item of the collection against the given closure.
+This method applies the provided closure to each item in the collection and returns an array of the results.

 ### Examples